ericengman/dispo/README.md

 ## Submission Instructions

-Create a private GitHub repository and invite `malonehedges` and `regynald` and respond to the email sent from `m@dispo.fun` when ready.
+Create a private GitHub repository and invite `malonehedges` and `regynald`.
+Send an email to Chayanne and `m@dispo.fun` with the GitHub repository URL when ready.

 ![Main View](assets/main-view.png)